Węgliniec–Roßlau railway: After the Second World War

 In the early 1960s, the line was realigned between Uhyst and Lohsa because of the expansion of the Lohsa open cut mine.
 The new line was opened on 11 January 1962.

 The line between Knappenrode and Falkenberg/Elster was electrified in the 1980s to serve the heavy coal traffic.
 Electric rail operations began between Hohenbocka and Ruhland and between Knappenrode and Hohenbocka on 19 December 1987 and on 1 April 1988.
 There was a collision of a Polish freight train and a Deutsche Reichsbahn train on 3 December 1988, close to the state border between the stations of Horka, East Germany, and Bielawa Dolna, Poland.
 Here, five German and three Polish railway workers were killed and three other railway workers were seriously injured.

 Passenger services between Horka and Niesky had always been of minor importance only and the last class 771 railbus ran on 14 December 2002, after a rail replacement bus service had already been operated for a few weeks.

-Extensive renovation has been carried out since 2009, including a major renovation of the track and overhead line equipment from the Roßlau/Dessau railway transport hub.
+Extensive renovation has been carried out since 2009, including a major renovation of the track and overhead wires equipment from the Roßlau/Dessau railway transport hub.
 As part of this project, the modernisation of the railway stations of Roßlau, Coswig, Wittenberg-Piesteritz and Wittenberg-West is planned during the next few years.

 In 2010, a regular service ran again between Horka and Hoyerswerda, hauled by a class 50 steam locomotive.

 The – section has been blocked since 12 December 2010, while the Lausitzer und Mitteldeutsche Bergbau-Verwaltungsgesellschaft (Lusatian and Central German Mining Administration Company, LMBV) re-inforces the eastern embankment of the Silbersee (Silver Lake) in the area around Lohsa station.
 During the stabilisation work there is an increased risk, so that the line, which runs directly along the eastern shore, cannot currently be used.
 Freight trains are rerouted via Weißwasser, Knappenrode, Spremberg and Cottbus.
 In passenger traffic, the Görlitz–Niesky–Hoyerswerda service, which is operated by Ostdeutsche Eisenbahn (ODEG), runs only to Horka; between Horka and Hoyerswerda additional buses run as a rail replacement service.
 The end of the stabilisation work has been delayed from late 2012 to 2014, after a 200 metre long section of the bank slipped on 8 March 2012 during the remedial work.